-I like to come back to themes.
-I’ve been working on the “Passages” and “Sylvester Manor” series for several years.
-For me, it’s exciting to see how places and things change over time and sometimes disappear altogether.
-I prefer quiet places where I can spend time thinking about each subject without interruption, but sometimes that’s not possible.
-Some places I know about and some places I find by accident.
-I think I’m most successful with what I find by chance.
+I like to come back to themes and have been continually working on each series for years.
+For me, it’s exciting to see how things change over time and some others disappear altogether.
+I prefer quiet places where I can spend time thinking about each subject without interruption, but that’s not always possible, so I go with the flow.
+Some places I know about and some places I find by happenstance.

 At a recent solo exhibition of my “Personalities” series, a psychiatrist introduced himself and told me that he felt that I capture who people really are.